MashaRakitskaya/middle.messenger.praktikum.yandex/README.md

 ### Description:

-Messenger web application contains pages: login, registration, chats, user profile editing and password change.
+Messenger web application contains pages: login, registration, chats, user profile editing and password change.The forms have validation.
 The application is not ready for use, it is at the stage of layout.

 - [Figma Layout](https://www.figma.com/file/vyWJVq9UaaVhfMiaFRVFN4/middle.messenger.praktikum.yandex?node-id=0%3A1)